Transition metal dichalcogenide dimer nano-antennas with ultra-small gaps

-Reports on TMD photonic structures have demonstrated strong coupling using WS$_{2}$ photonic crystals \cite{Zhang2020}, gratings \cite{Zhang2020a}, nano-antenna resonators \cite{Verre2019} as well as TMD bulk flakes \cite{Munkhbat2019}.
-Waveguiding or quasi-waveguiding has also been achieved in monolayer WS$_{2}$ photonic crystals \cite{Zhang2019} and bulk TMD flakes \cite{Ermolaev2020}.
-TMD nano-disk Mie resonators have also been fabricated to show second and third harmonic generation enhancement \cite{Busschaert2020} and Raman scattering enhancement \cite{Green2020}.
-Both of the latter reports employed a non-radiative anapole mode which arises due to destructive interference between a dipole electric and a toroidal magnetic mode leading to suppressed far-field scattering and confinement of incident radiation \cite{Miroshnichenko2015}.
-Numerical studies have also explored the possibility of entire optical circuits in TMDs including rib waveguides, photonic crystal cavities and electro-optic modulators \cite{Ling2021}.
+Recent reports of TMD photonic structures have demonstrated strong coupling using WS$_{2}$ photonic crystals \cite{Zhang2020}, gratings \cite{Zhang2020a}, nano-antenna resonators \cite{Verre2019} as well as TMD bulk flakes \cite{Munkhbat2019}.
+Waveguiding or quasi-waveguiding has also been achieved in monolayer WS$_{2}$ photonic crystals \cite{Zhang2019} and bulk TMD flakes \cite{Ermolaev2021}.
+TMD nano-disk Mie resonators, hosting non-radiative anapole modes, have also been fabricated to show second and third harmonic generation enhancement \cite{Busschaert2020} and Raman scattering enhancement \cite{Green2020}.
+Numerical studies have explored the possibility of entire optical circuits in TMDs including rib waveguides, photonic crystal cavities and electro-optic modulators \cite{Ling2021}.
 Further theoretical reports open the possibility for realization of MoS$_{2}$ nano-resonator modes \cite{Muhammad2021} as well as WS$_{2}$ nano-antenna metasurface resonances \cite{Ahmed2020} characterized as bound states in continuum.